Teksta versija

 8) ensure statistical confidentiality in accordance with the procedures laid down in this Law;

-10) take measures to increase cost-efficiency of the official statistics and to reduce administrative burden, including giving preference to administrative data sources in accordance with Section 15 of this Law;
+10) take measures to increase cost-efficiency of the official statistics and to reduce administrative burden, including by giving preference to administrative data sources in the production of official statistics in accordance with Section 15 of this Law;

-11) within the limits of its competence ensure compliance with the requirements of Regulation (EC) No 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics and repealing Regulation (EC, Euratom) No 1101/2008 of the European Parliament and of the Council on the transmission of data subject to statistical confidentiality to the Statistical Office of the European Communities, Council Regulation (EC) No 322/97 on Community Statistics, and Council Decision 89/382/EEC, Euratom establishing a Committee on the Statistical Programmes of the European Communities (hereinafter - Regulation No 223/2009);
+11) within the limits of its competence, ensure compliance with the requirements of Regulation (EC) No. 223/2009 of the European Parliament and of the Council of 11 March 2009 on European statistics and repealing Regulation (EC, Euratom) No. 1101/2008 of the European Parliament and of the Council on the transmission of data subject to statistical confidentiality to the Statistical Office of the European Communities, Council Regulation (EC) No. 322/97 on Community Statistics, and Council Decision 89/382/EEC, Euratom establishing a Committee on the Statistical Programmes of the European Communities (hereinafter - Regulation No. 223/2009);

 13) use statistical classifications established by national, European Union or international organisations for the production of official statistics;

-3) provide international organisations with services related to development of statistics, data collection, processing, analysis and dissemination in accordance with the proposal expressed by the international organisation, unless it endangers proper performance of the functions of the statistical institution.
+3) provide international organisations with services related to the development of statistics, data collection, processing, analysis and dissemination in accordance with the proposal expressed by the international organisation, unless it endangers proper performance of the functions of the statistical institution.

 Section 8.
 Competence of the Bureau